FairwindsOps/rbac-manager/README.md

   apiGroup: rbac.authorization.k8s.io
 ```

-What's worse, to make User A an `admin` of Namespaces 1, we could not just update an existing Role Binding.
-Instead, that Role Binding would have to be deleted and replaced with a new one.
+To make user A an `admin` of namespace 1, we are unable to update the existing Role Binding in place.
+Instead, we must delete the old binding and create a new binding to replace it.
 With RBAC Manager, we can represent the state described above with some simpler YAML:

 ```
 apiVersion: rbacmanager.reactiveops.io/v1beta1